 - Type-1 diabetes, also known as insulin-dependent diabetes, is an auto-immune disorder.
 For Type-1 diabetics, their pancreas no longer produces insulin, a hormone that helps your body convert sugar to the energy you need.
 You need to administer synthetic insulin to cover for the food you eat.

 - Type-2 diabetics produce insulin but their body does not use or recognize it correctly.
 They can deal with the condition through oral medication or diet.
-Type-2 diabetes is the most common form of diabetes in Canada, with approx 90% of diabetics living with Type-2.
+Type-2 diabetes is the most common form of diabetes in Canada, with approximately 90% of diabetics living with Type-2.